fmidev/smartalert-web/README.md

 4. make symbolic link to smartalert data directory
   * ln -s /smartmet/editor/smartalert data

-5. if multiple data sources are used remember to cofigure these in capfeed.php.
+5. if multiple data sources are used remember to configure these in capfeed.php.
 See `subDirectories` option below.